Tvalc/vibe-coding-office-hours/bubble_coop/BUBBLE_COOP_DESIGN_DOC.md

 # BUBBLE COOP - DESIGN DOCUMENT

 ## Game Concept
 "Bubble Coop" is a side-scrolling beat 'em up game where the main character, Coop, uses a bubble gun to capture enemies.
+Players can toggle between "capture mode" and "destroy mode" to either collect enemies or immediately destroy them for resources.

+In capture mode, enemies are stored in the player's inventory (initially limited to 1 slot, expandable up to 50 with upgrades).
+When the inventory reaches maximum capacity, the game automatically switches to destroy mode until space is freed up.
+Players can manually discard captured enemies from their inventory to make room for new captures.

-Players can then choose to either convert captured enemies into followers or destroy them to collect XP and currency.
-These resources are used to level up Coop and any followers acquired through bubble conversion.
+Captured enemies can either be converted into followers or destroyed to collect XP and currency.
+These resources are used to level up Coop, expand inventory capacity, and enhance any followers acquired through bubble conversion.

 ## Core Mechanics